WorldHealthOrganization/smart-anc/input/pagecontent/ANCDataElementsByActivity.md

 #### ANC.B6.
 Collect woman's profile and history

-Data elements for this activity can be collected using the [ANCB6](Questionnaire-ANCB6.html)
+Data elements for this activity can be collected using the [ANCB6](Questionnaire-ANCB6.html) questionnaire.

 |Id|Label|Description|Type|Profile Path|
 |---|---|---|---|---|